TykTechnologies/tyk-pump/README.md

 The `driver` setting defines the driver type to use for Mongo Pumps.
 It can be one of the following values:

 - `mongo-go` (default): Uses the official MongoDB driver.
-You can get more information about this driver [here](https://github.com/mongodb/mongo-go-driver)
+This driver supports Mongo versions greater or equal to v4.
+You can get more information about this driver [here](https://github.com/mongodb/mongo-go-driver).
 - `mgo`: Uses the mgo driver.
 This driver is deprecated.
+This driver supports Mongo versions lower or equal to v4.
 You can get more information about this driver [here](https://github.com/go-mgo/mgo)

 ```json
 "mongo": {